Pre-Book eCA & avoid last-minute rush

 Q- Are different deductions available for senior citizens and super senior citizens?

 No, though the tax slabs are different, the same deductions are available to senior citizens and super senior citizens for the FY 2019-20.
-For FY 2022-23 if the senior citizens or super senior citizens opt for new tax regime then no deductions and exemptions will be available except 80CCD(2) and 80JJAA.
+For FY 2022-23 if the senior citizens or super senior citizens opt for the new tax regime then no deductions and exemptions will be available except 80CCD(2) and 80JJAA.

 Q- Can senior citizens file their taxes online?